 Fortunately, however, the solutions to high temperatures in the tea garden overlap with those that mitigate the cold.
 US tea farmers can deploy temporary, artificial shade during heatwaves.
 Hoop house structures for cold protection can be converted to shade houses with fabrics of varying levels of light transmission.
 The Japanese already use shade over C. sinensis grown specifically to make matcha tea.

 Evergreen tree species such as pines can be planted among tea to provide a protective umbrella during both cold and warm seasons.
-Though deciduous during winter, fruit trees installed amongst tea provides the benefits of both summertime shade and companion crops.
+Though some varieties are deciduous during winter, fruit trees installed amongst tea provide the benefits of both summertime shade and companion crops.

 Irrigation is another obvious necessity in any tea-growing enterprise where heat is a problem.
 Though experts debate this point, irrigation of crops prior to a hard freeze may also reduce cold-induced stress.
 And with the impressive performance and affordability of solar-powered water pumps, you can access water in even remote farm or garden locations.

 Given these technological solutions, would I try to grow tea in a hot desert environment?
 Probably not.
 However, there is more than one empty desert that was converted into an oasis of plant life so it’s worth trying somewhere in the US, just to push the envelope.